 Tip 2: The Approach

 So now you know who you’re talking to, how do you approach them?
 You can do it directly.
 And you can do it digitally.
-But no matter how you do it, remember you’re selling solutions, not products.
+But no matter how you do it, remember you’re selling solutions to home builders, not products.

 Directly: Visit the people in the builder’s organization that can directly impact the sale: the purchasing agent, the construction manager and the head sales/marketing person.
 Find out their problems.